 - Start early if possible: Beginning when children are young reduces required monthly contributions substantially

-- Target one-third to one-half of projected costs: This provides substantial foundation while acknowledging other funding sources will contribute
+- Target one-third to one-half of projected costs: This provides a solid foundation while acknowledging other funding sources will contribute

-- Adjust contributions as income grows: Increase monthly savings when promotions or raises provide additional income
+- Adjust contributions as income grows: Increase monthly savings when promotions or raises provide additional cash flow

 - Consider Texas 529 plans for state-specific benefits: Texas plans offer up to $500,000 contribution limits with no state income tax complications

-The most important step involves starting consistent contributions.
+The most important step is starting consistent contributions.
 Saving $220 monthly from birth generates approximately $67,000 by age 18 with 6% returns – covering roughly one-third of projected public in-state costs.
-Saving $330 monthly generates approximately $100,000 – covering one-half of costs.
-These amounts lie within reach for many middle-income Texas families prioritizing education funding.
+That amount is within reach for many middle-income Texas families who make college savings a deliberate priority.

-College savings represents one component of comprehensive financial planning.
-The decision about how much to save should account for your complete financial picture – retirement needs, emergency reserves, debt management, and other goals competing for the same dollars.
+College savings is one component of a complete financial plan.
+The decision about how much to save for college should account for your full picture – retirement needs, emergency reserves, debt management, and other goals competing for the same dollars.